-You may have seen something like this in the old-fashioned bakery, these days they don’t always taste the same.
-I’ve adapted this Bakery recipe for home; I hope you love it.
+The Honey Almond Slice recipe, is yet another that we used in our cafe years ago.
+You may have seen something like this in an old fashioned bakery.
+I’ve adapted this Bakery recipe for the home kitchen, and I hope you love it.

 Honey Almond Slice

-- 250 gm unsalted butter room temp is best for stand mixers
+- 250 g unsalted butter room temp is best for stand mixers

 - 1 egg